legendarycode3/blockchain-development-documentary-guide/README.md

     ☑️ Development Frameworks & Toolchains:   ---
       1) Hardhat: A flexible , javascript-based framework for Ethereum development , featuring a local Ethereum network and tools for testing and deployment .
 	  Hardhat is an Ethereum development environment.
+Hardhat is a popular development environment and framework for Ethereum smart

       2) Foundry: A Rust-based toolkit  that provides tools for “smart contract development”, “testing”, “deployment”, and  “interaction with blockchain”.